bgd54/sonar-FWI/README.md

 ## Tasks

- [ ] Creating snapshots and gifs of the signal propagation.
+ - [ ] Creating snapshots and gifs of the signal propagation.
- [ ] Testing with different physical mesh sizes.
+ - [ ] Testing with different physical mesh sizes.
+(Compare the snapshots)
- [ ] Creating a demo for the inversion problem
+ - [ ] Creating a demo for the inversion problem
- [ ] Cehcking literature for the phzsical parameters of the signals used in sonars.
+ - [ ] Checking literature for the physical parameters of the signals used in sonars.